Skytrain (Miami International Airport): Incidents

 On December 22, 2015, a train collided with the buffer stop at the end of the track at Station 4 during an overnight maintenance test.
 The lead vehicle derailed onto the roof of the concourse, while the rear vehicle remained on the track.
 Only one employee was on board at the time and no injuries were reported.
-Passenger service was suspended for an investigation by the National Transportation Safety Board, and the cause of the accident was ultimately determined to be the result of a short circuit which disabled the train's braking system.
+Passenger service was suspended for investigation and the cause of the accident was ultimately determined to be the result of a short circuit that disabled the train's braking system.
 The circuiting was modified to remove the brake bypass function during normal train operations, and passenger service resumed on December 26.